arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 #### Key Characteristics of UWB

-- **High precision**: UWB can determine the relative position of devices with centimeter-level accuracy (typically 5-10 cm), far more precise than GPS (meters), Bluetooth® (1-3 meters) or Wi-Fi® (2-15 meters).
+- **High precision**: UWB can determine the relative position of devices with centimeter-level accuracy (typically 5-10 cm), far more precise than GPS (meters), Bluetooth (1-3 meters) or Wi-Fi (2-15 meters).
 - **Low-power consumption**: Despite its high data rates, UWB consumes very little power, making it suitable for battery-operated devices and long-term deployments.
 - **Short range**: Typically effective within 10-30 meters, making it ideal for indoor positioning applications where GPS signals are weak or unavailable.
 - **Strong security**: The unique physical layer characteristics of UWB, including its wide bandwidth and low power spectral density, make it more resistant to jamming, eavesdropping, and relay attacks compared to other wireless technologies.